bmrb-io/BMRB-API/documentation/JSONRPC.md

 This query returns a list of all of the valid BMRB entry IDs.

 Optional parameters:
-* `database` - A string whose value should either be `metabolomics` or `macromolecule`.
+* `database` - A string whose value should either be `metabolomics`, `macromolecules`, or `chemcomps`.
 If the `database` paramater is supplied than only entries of the given type will be returned.

 Example query (returns a list with all valid macromolecule BMRB IDs):